ramesaliyev/hello-erlang/README.md

 in the other hand, sending an async message, for example with **`cast`**, means you dont care about the response at all, its like **fire and forget**. the handler wont even know who you are and can't give you any response even if it wants to.

+**a side note:** avoid synchronous calls as much as possible when two identical processes communicating with each other. because they can stuck in same state where they are both waiting a response from the other one and cause a *deadlock*.

 </details>
 <details><summary><strong>finite-state machines</strong></summary><br>